 Is dedicated to researching and developing solutions to change how energy is produced, used, and managed.
 It is comprised of solution groups that target critical energy issues (lighting, production & storage, buildings & design, computing, electronics & photonics, economics & policy).

-Affiliated ECE Faculty: Director - John Bowers, K. Banerjee, Blumenthal, Brewer, Cheng, Coldren, Madhow, Denbaars, Gossard, Hespanha, Marek-Sadowska, Mishra, Petroff, Rodoplu, Rodwell, Theogarajan, Yue
+Affiliated ECE Faculty: Executive Director - David Auston, Director - John Bowers, K. Banerjee, Blumenthal, Brewer, Cheng, Coldren, Denbaars, Gossard, Hespanha, Madhow, Marek-Sadowska, Mishra, Petroff, Rodoplu, Rodwell, Schuller, Strukov, Theogarajan

 Nanotech supports nanofabrication research by providing tools and training for academic institutions, industries, and government agencies.
-The facility features 12,700 sq. ft. of clean room space to do research using state-of-the-art equipment and offers a wide-range of capabilities.
+The facility features 12,700 square feet of clean room space to do research using state-of-the-art equipment and offers a wide-range of capabilities.